How to winterize hostas in 6 super simple steps

 4. Apply a thin mulch

 There are no downsides to applying a thin mulch to the bases of your plants in advance of winter – and the same applies to hostas.
-'Because it gets really cold where I am, I tend to apply a mulch of wood bark to help insulate my plants through the coldest periods of winter,' suggests expert Alex Tinsman from How To Houseplant
+'Appling a thin mulch of wood bark to help insulate my plants through the coldest periods of winter,' says Rachel.

-While hostas don't need this treatment in order to make it through the winter, adding a thin mulch will help to protect the roots from extreme frosts and will provide some additional nutrients into the soil as the mulch decays.
+While hostas don't require this treatment in order to make it through the winter, adding a thin mulch will help to protect the roots from extreme frosts and will provide some additional nutrients into the soil as the mulch decays.
+Coco coir (available from Amazon) is highly recommended by pro gardeners for this kind of job.

 You do not need to cover hostas in advance of winter.
 Hostas can tolerate temperatures down to -40ºF.
-However, it is worth covering hostas if spring frosts are threatened.
-Once the new leaves have emerged, the plants become increasingly vulnerable as they are no longer in the dormant period.
-Cover hostas with fleece or cloches once the temperatures start to go down to the 20s.
+However, it is worth covering hostas if spring frosts are threatened and if your hostas are no longer dormant.

 6. Protect young hostas

-If you have very young hostas in pots – possibly cuttings taken in fall or those grown from seeds – then it is a good idea to protect them as they are more vulernable.
-'Over a mild winter it is very unlikely that any plants would die, although if it is particularly harsh you can be left with some casualties,' says experts from Sienna Hostas.
+If you have very young hostas in pots – possibly cuttings taken in fall or those grown from seeds – then it is a good idea to protect them as they are more vulnerable.

 Do you cut back hostas for winter?